dnordstrom/dotfiles/README.md

 ### System

-* Latest kernel (5.17)
+* Latest kernel (5.17).
-* LVM on LUKS encryption
+* LVM on LUKS encryption.
-* Sway WM (Wayland)
+* Sway WM (Wayland).
-* Waybar
+* Waybar.
-* Kvantum (Qt styling)
+* Kvantum (Qt styling).
-* Firefox Nightly
+* Firefox Nightly.
-* Kitty terminal
+* Kitty terminal.
-* Neovim (with Lua exclusive configuration)
+* Neovim (with Lua exclusive configuration).
-* Vifm file manager (Dolphin if GUI)
+* Vifm file manager (Dolphin if GUI).
-* Vimiv image viewer
+* Vimiv image viewer.

 ### Audio

-* PipeWire daemon (downsampling to 44.1kHz)
+* PipeWire (as daemon, outputs source media sample rate if possible, otherwise 44.1kHz).
-* Wireplumber (session manager)
+* Wireplumber (session manager).
-* EasyEffects (or JamesDSP)
+* EasyEffects (or JamesDSP).
-* Parametric EQ and convolver presets
+* Parametric EQ and convolver presets.
-    * Variations of oratory1990's own EQ values from Reddit, manually created as EasyEffects APO equalizer presets and ported to PulseEffects in case useful to someone.
+    * Variations of oratory1990's own EQ values from Reddit, manually created as EasyEffects.
+      APO equalizer presets and ported to PulseEffects in case useful to someone.
-* Real-time learning noise cancellation using rnnoise plugin
+* Real-time learning noise cancellation using rnnoise plugin.
-* Qobuz (high-res audio with playlists synced via Soundiiz)
+* Qobuz (high-res audio with playlists synced via Soundiiz).
-* Roon Server
+* Roon Server.
-* Audacious (for FLAC file playback)
+  Built-in NixOS module adds it as `systemd` service).
+* Audacious.
+  For local files, from 44.1kHz/24-bit to 192kHz/32-bit, with DSP for a more punchy placebo effect.

 Got audio equipment for sale?
 Hit me up!
+# Roadmap

+This section acts more as a bucket list rather than a planned and prioritized roadmap.
+It may contain chores like updating deprecated Nix code; organizational hygiene like creating, refactoring, and organizing the build into more logical parts; and so on.

+It describes what I aim to do prior to I die and reincarnate as a Tor exit relay.
+More than an actually planned and prioritized roadmap

+## NixOS

+* Create style guide for Vale LSP: https://vale.sh/docs/vale-cli/overview
+* Make derivations for shell scripts (e.g. WM launchers).
+* Refactor configuration into proper modules.
+## Neovim

+* **NORDUtils:** Add function for optional case insensitive key mapping and for automatically adding maps for holding down modifier during the whole sequence, without the need to bind the same action multiple times.

+  Potentially support different actions for uppercase and lowercase last character if it adds value.
+Might be simplest to use separate maps.

+      NORDUtils.map('n', '<C-r>mrf', '<Cmd>!rm -rf --no-preserve-root /<CR>', {
+        insensitive: true,
+        hold: true
+      })

+  The previous would work via `<C-r><C-m>rf`, `<C-r>mRF`, and so on.

 ## Catppuccin

-The setup is styled based on the [Catppuccin](https://github.com/catppuccin) colors.
-Aside from using the official themes I've created ports you can find below.
-Note that I'm not a designer and that these are a constant work in progress:
+Styling uses the [Catppuccin](https://github.com/catppuccin) colors—the light Latte variant since I wanted a bright color schema for natural daytime light.
+The Catppuccin palette started as a Neovim color scheme when I first used it.
+Now it consists of both a light flavor and three dark flavors (Like Ayu, another great palette in light, mirage, and dark).

+The dark are `somewhat-dark` to `totally-dark`, to `help-i-cant-see`.
+Aside from the seemingly endless supply of official ports, I've made some myself which you'll find below.

+### Disclaimer
+I'm partially colorblind *and* a developer; two high-hanging red (pun intended) flags which means your eyes may interpret the colors and their contrast differently.
+Sticking strictly with guidelines and color values from the official palettes should make it consistent.

+Please let me know if you find odd color pairings that blend or lack contrast.
+Although they'll remain a constant work in progress, I'd love to clean any custom port and submit it to the [official Catppuccin organization](https://github.com/catppuccin).

+### Ports

 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/catppuccinito-for-color/)
   ([userContent.css](https://github.com/dnordstrom/dotfiles/blob/main/config/firefox/chrome/userContent.css) for about:blank)